lse-st446/lse-st446.github.io/index.md

 ### Schedule

 ---
 #### Week 1.
-Introduction to basic concepts and system architectures
+Introduction

-In the first week, we will introduce the basic concepts and system architectures for big data processing.
-We will introduce the basic computing paradigms of batch, streaming, imperative, declarative, graph and machine learning data processing.
-We will discuss the main architectures of data storage systems based on key-value stores and other data models.
-We will discss the main design goals of such systems such as consistency, optimization for fast and reliable read or writes.
-We will then introduce the basic concepts of multi-node computing, such as cluster computing systems consisting of multiple machines, multi-core processors, distributed file systems, partitions of large data files into chunks or extents, distributed computing using master and worker nodes, resource allocation through job scheduling using resource managament systems such as YARN and Mesos.
+In the first week, we will provide an overview of basic concepts starting with a definition of big data, followed by an overview of structured, semi-structured and unstructured data types, including relational database tables, delimiter-separated file formats such as csv and tsv files, JSON and XML file formats.
+We will then consider main properties of traditional relational database management systems, their support of transactions and ACID properties.
+This will lead us to consider the need for the design of scalable systems, the concepts of horizontal and vertical scaling, and various computer system bottlenecks.
+We will then go on to consider modern big data analytics systems and how they have evolved over time.
+We will introduce various computation paradigms such as batch processing, interactive processing, stream processing, and lambda architectures.
+We will discuss main developments such as mapreduce computation model and noSQL databases.
+The rest of the lecture is focused on discussion of various computational tasks that led to the development of modern big data analytics systems, which will be studied throughout the course.

 *Readings*: